Luracast/Restler/README.md

 > **Note:-** Using eAccelerator can make restler to fail as it removes the comments.
 > More info can be found [here](http://wildlyinaccurate.com/eaccelerator-and-doctrine-2)

+### 5. Annotate

-Restler uses annotations in the form of PHPDoc comments for API fine tuning
+Restler supports annotations in the form of PHPDoc comments for API fine tuning

 They are documented in detail under [Annotations](ANNOTATIONS.md)

-### 5.
+### 6. Authorize

-Protect your api, authenticate and allow valid users
+In order to protect your api, authenticate and allow valid users

 ```php
 <?php